Calculating Your Child Support

 Step 1.
 Get the Court Forms

 The first thing you must do is get the forms you will need.
 You can get these forms from any court clerk's office.
-You can also get the forms from our forms page.
+You can also get the forms from our all forms page.
 You can find self-calculating versions of the Child Support Worksheet and Child Support Affidavit there.
+We also offer this "HotDocs" automated Child Support Worksheet.
 You may find that using those automated forms is easier than going through all of the steps outlined below.

 The .pdf sample forms linked below are not the actual forms.
 They are only samples.
 To be sure you are doing this right, use the forms and Guidelines you got from the court clerk or our court forms pages.